lolilo/VisuaLisPy/README.md

 Scheme Interpreter
 ------------------

-Working through [Peter Norvig's Lispy](http://norvig.com/lispy.html) was my starting-off point in understanding language interpretation.
+Coding through [Peter Norvig's Lispy](http://norvig.com/lispy.html) was my starting-off point in understanding language interpretation.
 Once I had obtained a working knowledge, I edited Lispy to trace the interpreter's steps in parsing an input Scheme string.
-This trace is executed and returned as a JSON object via the function [format_json](https://github.com/lolilo/lispy_web/blob/master/scheme_interpreter/lis.py#L240).

 ####Lexical Analysis
 ------------------
 The first step in parsing is lexical analysis, in which we break up an input string into a sequence of meaningful words -- otherwise known as tokens.
+In a language like English, the words/tokens are basically separated by spaces, though punctuation characters should probably also be considered and also tokenized.

-This is done via the function [tokenize](https://github.com/lolilo/lispy_web/blob/master/scheme_interpreter/lis.py#L163).
-As Scheme's syntax is relatively straightfoward (expressions clearly separated with parentheses on a single line), tokenizing an expression is simply a matter of splitting up a string on whitespace.
+We tokenize our raw Scheme input with the function [tokenize](https://github.com/lolilo/lispy_web/blob/master/scheme_interpreter/lis.py#L163).
+As Scheme's syntax is relatively straightfoward (expressions clearly separated with parentheses on a single line, in contrast to JavaScript, which we will later cover), tokenizing an expression is simply a matter of splitting up a string on whitespace.
 For example, setting the variable n to 6 * 2,

     >>> program = "(set! n (* 6 2))"